fresheneesz/bip-efficient-bitcoin-vaults/pos/bip-pushoutputstack.md

 ## Specification

-### Option A
+`OP_POS(address, numberOfValues, ...[outputIndex, ...values])`

-OP_PUSHOUTPUTSTACK (*OP_POS for short*) redefines opcode OP_SUCCESS_81 (0x51).
+OP_PUSHOUTPUTSTACK (*OP_POS*) redefines opcode OP_SUCCESS_81 (0x51).
 It pushes items onto the "output stack" for outputs to a particular address.
 The "output stack" is a stack of data that will be pushed onto the stack after the witness script runs, but before the primary script runs.
 This allows a script writer to constrain behavior of a chained transaction output with witness data that was used to unlock a covenant input script.

 It does the following: